strangerstudios/pmpro-woocommerce/readme.txt

 == Screenshots ==

 1. The "Membership" meta box on a single product.
 Optionally use this WooCommerce Product to buy a PMPro Membership Level or set specific pricing based on membership level for each product.
-2. The "Set Membership Discount" field on the "Edit Membership Level" page (Memberships > Membership Levels > Edit).
+2. The "Set Membership Discount" field on the "Edit Membership Level" page (Memberships > Settings > Membership Levels > Edit).

 == Changelog ==